 Michael Nugent, FCPA FAICD.
 Chair

-Michael Nugent is Chairman of the Governance Committee of the Kolling Institute of Medical Research.
+Michael Nugent is Chairman of the Governance Committee of the Kolling Institute.
 He was previously Chief Executive Officer and an Executive Director of Goodman Fielder Limited, Australia’s largest food company and was prior to that, the Managing Director of Elders Agribusiness the major commodity trading, agricultural processing and services group.
 Additionally, he has held many director and managerial roles across a broad range of industries, including food, agriculture, services, transport and infrastructure.
 These roles have afforded the development of strong experiences and skills in, strategy formulation, the marketing of consumer and industrial products and services, R&D, manufacturing, human resources, corporate governance and risk management.

 Professor Robyn Ward AM FAHMS joined the University of Sydney in July 2018 as the inaugural Executive Dean of the Faculty of Medicine and Health.
 She was the former Deputy Vice-Chancellor (Research) and Executive Dean (Acting) of the Faculty of Medicine of the University of Queensland.
 Professor Ward is an academic leader, cancer researcher and medical oncologist.
 She chairs the Commonwealth Medical Services Advisory Committee (MSAC), and serves on the Council and Executive of the Australian Academy of Health and Medical Sciences.
 In 2013 she was made Member of the Order of Australia (AM) for significant service to medical research and patient care in the field of oncology.